Prosperous agribusinesses through business

 management practices, collaborations, and innovation.

 Speaker and Event Funding

-AMI can help farm, agri-food and agri-business organizations and groups with financial support for business management events or to bring business management experts to speak at events they are hosting.
+AMI helps farm, agri-food and agri-business organizations and groups with financial support for Business Management Speakers and Events to bring business management experts to speak at events they are hosting.
 This allows participants to access national and global information and perspectives that could otherwise be beyond a specific event or organization’s budget.

 In order to be considered for the Business Management Event and Speaker funding, the event should be geared towards the Ontario agrifood industry and must contribute to one or more of the following objectives:

 - Demonstrate the benefits of business management and planning: marketing, business plan creation and improvement, cost of production.

 - Address business management gaps and opportunities using business advisors: multidisciplinary training, interpersonal development, awareness and utilisation of advisors.